Devon Wildlife Trust: Campaigns

 Devon Wildlife Trust actively promotes and runs a number of campaigns.
 Devon is the only English county with two coastlines, and the Devon Wildlife Trust is joining with other wildlife trusts to campaign for better protection of marine life.

 The Trust are responsible for watching over the UK's only breeding population of wild beavers.
-Present since at least 2008 in the River Otter, evidence of kits was found in 2014 and there were later believed to be eight families living on the river.
+Present since at least 2008 in the River Otter, evidence of kits was found in 2014 and by 2019 there were believed to be eight families living on the river.